petersatsuse/azure-compute-docs/articles/container-instances/container-instances-standby-pool-configure-permissions.md

 1. Navigate to the [Azure portal](https://portal.azure.com/).
 2. Go to your Log Analytics workspace associated with the standby pool.
-3. Query the `SVGPoolExecutionLog` table to review events related to instance creation and deletion:
+3. Query the `SCGPoolExecutionLog` table to review events related to instance creation and deletion:

 ```kusto
    SCGPoolExecutionLog